 - Buff Pros – beautiful golden “buff” plumage, medium frame with great stature, calm demeanor, great egg layer

 - Buff Cons – popular and harder to find

 Runner Up Duck Breeds

 Khaki Campbell Ducks are one of the best egg laying heritage duck breeds.
 Sometimes rivaling the best chicken egg layers, the Khaki Campbell can lay up to 250+ eggs per year.
 For this reason, it has become more popular as a backyard or pet for many families.

 - Khaki Campbell Pros – prolific layer of duck eggs, smaller medium weight duck

 - Khaki Campbell Cons – can be “flighty” or less calm, not as great with children

 Swedish Ducks are most commonly found in Blue and Black varieties and have become one of the more popular backyard duck breeds as they are becoming more available.
 Similar in demeanor to the Pekin Duck, they Swedish is a large bread with a unique “bibbed” plumage pattern.
 A good layer of eggs, Swedish made an excellent addition to the backyard flock.

 Where do I find Pet Ducks?

 UPDATE on 06/19/17: I wrote this blog post in 2009, and it has been the most popular post on eFowl (by far) over the years.
 We no longer facilitate poultry transactions directly, but rather direct you to the best hatcheries and farms to find the breeds and genetics you are looking for.
-Generally speaking, Metzer Farms in CA is the best hatchery for pet ducks when it comes to pricing, availability, and shipping skill.
+You can find prices and availability by clicking on the names of the ducks.
 What would your top 4 pet duck breeds be?
 Let us know in the comments!